© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of St Gertrude's Chapel is a scheduled monument protected by Historic England under reference 1005518.
 View the official record →

-Site of St Gertrude's Chapel is a medieval ecclesiastical site located in Hampshire.
+Site of St Gertrude's Chapel is a scheduled ancient monument located in Hampshire, England, representing the remains of a medieval religious structure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005518.

 Site of St Gertrude's Chapel is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005518.